Land Transaction Tax – What is Land Transaction Tax?

 Land Transaction Tax, sometimes abbreviated to LTT, is a tax on the purchase or lease of property in Wales.

-LTT is one of the many taxes might come across a freelancer or entrepreneur.
-Read more about taxes for small businesses on our blog.
+LTT is one of the taxes affected by devolution.
+Find more about taxes and devolution on our blog.

 Despite the name, LTT applies to both land and buildings.
 The amount you pay depends on how much the property is worth, whether the property is commercial or residential, and whether the property is purchased or leased.